 Smart Traffic Management

-As one of the core traffic management technologies, smart traffic signals has been implemented through the Internet of smart intersections, that sense cars and pedestrians in real time, and use artificial intelligence (AI) to dramatically reduce wait times at intersections, accommodating both mobility and safety for multi-modal traffic including buses and pedestrians, and share information with the network to anticipate and speed traffic flows across an entire city or region.
+As one of the core traffic management technologies, Surtrac smart traffic signals (invented by Xiao-Feng Xie, et al.) has been implemented through the Internet of smart intersections.
+On average, the system decreases travel time by 25 percent and wait time by 40 percent.
+Specifically, the system senses traffic flow in real time, and use artificial intelligence (AI) to dramatically reduce traffic congestion at intersections, accommodating both mobility and safety for multi-modal traffic, and share information with the network to anticipate and speed traffic flows across an entire city or region.
 In smart cities, the network performance and traffic demands can be measured based on big data analytics for helping make the decisions of any potential adjustments on transportation networks.

 Furthermore, the data generated by sensors can be used for facilitating smart traffic incident management.
 As traffic incidents are identified in real time, potential impacts can be estimated through predictive computing, and thus enabling vehicles to avoid congestion by spreading out to alternate routes in the road network.